juraj-hrivnak/UN-TNG/README.md

 ***

 # Development
-For developing Underdog, it's necesseary for you to know [Git] and [Pax].
+For developing Underdog, it's necesseary for you to know [Git].
+And for installing/removing/updating mods [Pax].

 ## Syncing mods
 To sync the mods with the ones that are writen in the manifest.json, run `syncmods.bat` or `syncmods.sh` depending on you operating sistem.